AlexBowmanCoding/Sample-Banking-App/README.md

 ## How To Setup locally:

+1. Create virtual environment

+2. Install requirements.txt

+3. Connect database in __init__.py in the src folder uner SQLALCHEMY_DATABASE_URI

-1. Set python interpreter to Env
+4. Set python interpreter to virtual environment

-2. Run "Export FLASK_APP=src/\_\_init__.py"
+5. Run "Export FLASK_APP=src/\_\_init__.py"

-3. Run "Flask Run"
+6. Run "Flask Run"

 ## Misc

-The database folder contains a pgdump file
+The database folder contains a pgdump file for the database if needed